 The Central Valley Wye connects the Merced to Fresno and Bay Area to Central Valley HSR corridors.
 The Central Valley Wye is a track configuration that allows north/south trains to transition to east/west travel to reach the Bay Area and vice versa.
 Portions of the track are elevated to allow trains to travel up and over other track.
 The Central Valley Wye is an extent of both the Merced to Fresno and San Jose to Merced Project Sections.
 These sections overlap from Carlucci Road in Merced County, along the east/west portion of the Central Valley Wye and the northern extent of the alignment along State Route (SR) 99 to Merced.
 The Merced to Fresno Section Final EIR/EIS (Authority and FRA 2012) has been completed.
 The Authority and FRA selected the north/south track alignments and station sites, including the northern part of the alignment along SR 99/UPRR that travels into the Downtown Merced Station, but they deferred a decision on the wye connection.
 The Authority published a draft supplemental EIR for the Merced to Fresno Section in May 2019 (Merced to Fresno Section: Central Valley Wye Draft Supplemental EIR [Authority 2019]).
 As noted above, the Authority conducted the public review of the Central Valley Wye Draft Supplemental EIR/EIS under the California Environmental Quality Act (CEQA) in May and June 2019 and released the same document for NEPA public review in September 2019 to support a federal decision on the Central Valley Wye.
 The comment period ended October 28, 2019.
-On September 10, 2020, the Authority certified a Final Supplemental EIR and approved the Central Valley Wye.
-The Authority's Chief Executive Officer signed the Supplemental Record of Decision on September 16, 2020.
+The Authority is now preparing a written response to the comments and is planning to issue a Final Supplemental EIR/EIS in fall 2020.
+This document evaluates additional alignment alternatives for the Central Valley Wye.
+Upon completing the supplemental EIR/EIS process, the Authority will select a wye configuration, including an east-west track alignment to Carlucci Road in Merced County and a north-south wye track alignment in Merced and Madera Counties.

-&lt;sup>5 South Bay refers to Santa Clara County.
+5 South Bay refers to Santa Clara County.

-&lt;sup>6 The Sacramento and San Joaquin Valleys combined are called the Central Valley.
+6 The Sacramento and San Joaquin Valleys combined are called the Central Valley.